dehuszar/personal-site/content/about/index.md

 tags = []
 +++
 My name is Sam, and I like to tinker with things.
-I'm a software engineer by trade, but I'm also a writer, a musician, and a maker of things--whether 3d printed, or built out of wood.
-I unwind from the chair life by doing yoga and practicing karate with my son.
+I'm a software engineer by trade, but in my ever-diminishing spare time I'm also a writer, a musician, and a maker of things--whether 3d printed, or built out of wood.
+I'm also a very fortunate and grateful father and husband.

+I unwind from the chair-bound life by doing yoga and practicing karate with my son.
 Our family, likes to go canoeing, camping and hiking.

-I may even write about some of those things over time.
+I hope to write about some of those things here as time allows.